ptigwe/lh-vector/README.md

 Changes:
 ============
-- Added an extra option '-I:' to specify the number of interactive steps to be done before the interactive flag is turned off.
+- Added two methods for initializing the first set of pivots for the Lemke-Howson algorithm.
+- By default the first method for initialization is used, an extra flag was added '-m' to specify that the second method should be used.